My Cat Ate a Silica Gel

 Cat ate a silica gel

 Have you ever opened a package to find a tiny white packet that says “Do Not Eat”?
-These are silica gel packs, and they are commonly found in packaged goods, including shoes, electronics, and even some foods.
-They are designed to absorb moisture and prevent the degradation of the product they are packed with.
-While it is not recommended to consume these packets, they are purposely made non-toxic and are not typically harmful if ingested.
+Maybe you’re thinking: ‘Oh no, my cat ate a silica gel!’.
+These are silica gel packs, commonly found in packaged goods, including shoes, electronics, and even some foods.
+Designed to prevent degradation and absorb moisture, these packets are added to products.

 What to Do if Your Cat Eats Silica Gel